SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-3/README.md

 > w
 ```

-We need now to attach the created partition to the loop-device (which allows a file to be access like a block device) using losetup.
+We need now to attach the created partition to the loop device (which allows a file to be access like a block device) using losetup.
 The offset of the partition is passed as an argument and calculated using: **offset= start_sector * bytes_by_sector**.

 Using ```fdisk -l -u c.img```, you get: 63 * 512 = 32256.